-- DARZALEX (daratumumab) approved by U.S. FDA in combination with bortezomib, thalidomide (an immunomodulatory agent) and dexamethasone as treatment for patients newly diagnosed with multiple myeloma who are eligible for autologous stem cell transplant - Approval based on Phase III CASSIOPEIA study
+- DARZALEX[®] (daratumumab) approved in Europe in combination with bortezomib, thalidomide and dexamethasone for the treatment of adult patients with newly diagnosed multiple myeloma who are eligible for autologous stem cell transplant - Approval follows positive opinion by European Committee for Medicinal Products for Human Use (CHMP) in December - Approval based on data from Phase III CASSIOPEIA study

-Copenhagen, Denmark; September 26, 2019 - Genmab A/S (Nasdaq: GMAB) announced today that the U.S. Food and Drug Administration (U.S. FDA) has approved the use of DARZALEX® (daratumumab) in combination with bortezomib, thalidomide and dexamethasone (VTd) as treatment for patients newly diagnosed with multiple myeloma who are eligible for autologous stem cell transplant (ASCT).
-The supplemental Biologics License Application (sBLA) for this indication was submitted by Genmab's licensing partner, Janssen Biotech, Inc. (Janssen) in March 2019.
-The U.S. FDA subsequently granted priority review to the sBLA, with a Prescription Drug User Fee Act (PDUFA) target date of September 26, 2019.
-In August 2012, Genmab granted Janssen Biotech, Inc. an exclusive worldwide license to develop, manufacture and commercialize daratumumab.
+Copenhagen, Denmark; January 20, 2020 - Genmab A/S (Nasdaq: GMAB) announced today that the European Commission (EC) has granted marketing authorization for DARZALEX® (daratumumab) in combination with bortezomib, thalidomide and dexamethasone for the treatment of adult patients with newly diagnosed multiple myeloma who are eligible for autologous stem cell transplant (ASCT).
+The EC approval follows a positive opinion issued for DARZALEX by the CHMP of the European Medicines Agency (EMA) in December 2019.
+In August 2012, Genmab granted Janssen Biotech, Inc. (Janssen) an exclusive worldwide license to develop, manufacture and commercialize daratumumab.